aws-samples/aws-modernization-with-sysdig/content/1-install/2-cloudFormation/_index.md

     The AWS Console should open the CF Template:

-    1. Paste the *Sysdig Secure API Token*.
-       From the screenshot below:
+    1. From the screenshot below:
        A. Change the "Stack name" string if you want a different name.
-       B. Check tick boxes from the footer (acknowledge)
+       B. Check tick box from the footer (acknowledge)

     ![Cloud Security CloudFormation Stack](/images/CloudSecurityCloudFormationStack-with-notes2.png)